babyboomer53/Final-Advanced-Java-Assignment-Edgar-Cole/resources/Lesson7.md

 Another factor in my decision to use MySQL over PostgreSQL was the formers graphical user interface.
 On the management side, MySQL's Workbench application had a couple more of the features I needed.
 It certainly seemed easier to find them.
 This was important since I frequently found myself dropping and creating tables.
 In particular, MySQL's refresh button enhanced the development cycle.

 Another decision I had to make was whether I was going to create the database from the client-side (i.e., the Java program) or from the server-side console.
 Given the number of times during the development cycle that I had to create and delete the database, this became problematic.
-Eventually I decided to manage it from the server-side, were a simple button click made it easy.
+Eventually I decided to manage it from the server-side, where a simple button click made it easy.

 In order to accommodate some of the eccentricities of the database I chose, I did make some tweaks to the input file.
 Regardless, I can't see why the solution I developed wouldn't work with any file containing SQL statements that are compliant.
 The caveat is that anyone running the program must first create the database.
 Lesson7Database won't do that.